rahulrox9/RahulS_MAPClean/README.md

  **A modular MATLAB pipeline for automated cleaning of Electron Backscatter Diffraction datasets**

 MAPClean is a modular MATLAB pipeline, built on the open-source MTEX toolbox, for automated cleaning of Electron Backscatter Diffraction (EBSD) datasets.
+The workflow operates at the pixel level, combining phase-aware and orientation-aware logic to remove noise, correct misindexed pixels, and reconstruct missing data.
 It employs an intelligent **Strict vs. Relaxed** protocol selection based on data quality to apply the most appropriate cleaning strategy.
-The pipeline features **Mean Angular Deviation (MAD) filtering**, **sample-mask generation** for physically grounded restriction of the mapped specimen region, **phase and orientation wild spike removal (WSR)**, and adaptive **hole filling** using parallelised Breadth-First Search (BFS, Strict mode) or Multi-Pass Filling (MPF, Relaxed mode).
+The pipeline features **Mean Angular Deviation (MAD) filtering**, **sample-mask generation** for physically grounded restriction of the mapped specimen region, **phase and orientation wild spike removal (WSR)**, adaptive **hole filling** using parallelised Breadth-First Search (BFS, Strict mode) or Multi-Pass Filling (MPF, Relaxed mode), and a **protected hole filling** for conservative recovery of uncertain grain interior regions.
 Parallel execution via MATLAB's Parallel Computing Toolbox is used in the strict BFS hole-filling stage and in the orientation wild-spike detection stage.

  ## Key Features